BarryLiuCQ/RoboND-Kinematics-Project/README.md

     # Calculate theat1
     theta1 = atan2(WC[1],WC[0])
 ```
+Using trigonometry, specifically the Cosine Laws, we can calculate 𝜃2 and 𝜃3.
 We have a triangle (the green color in below figure) with two sides known to us (side_a = d4 = 1.5) and (side_c = a2 = 1.25), the 3rd side can be calcualted as following:

-Then we can calculate all of the three inner angles of the traingle from the known three sides (SSS type).
+Now since we have all three sides of the trianlge known to us we can calculate all of the three inner angles of the traingle from the known three sides (SSS type).

 Below is the same in Python code: